olefriis/simplepvr-backend-ruby/README.md

 For version 1 of SimplePVR, there are no more features planned.
 Instead, there'll be a little clean-up:

-* Update AngularJS (Capybara doesn't like 1.0.5... need to look into it...)
 * Various code clean-ups (no grand plan).
 * Various GUI clean-ups (no grand plan).
 * Various bug fixes (no known issues at this point).